CONTACT US

 The instructional materials required for this course are included in enrollment and will be available online.

-Instructor-Led: Once a session starts, two lessons will be released each week, for the 6 week duration of your course.
+Instructor-Moderated: Once a course session starts, two lessons will be released each week for the 6 week duration of your course.
 You will have access to all previously released lessons until the course ends.
+You will interact with the instructor through the online discussion area.
+There are no live sessions or online meetings with the instructor.

-Self-Paced: You have three-month access to the course.
+Self-Guided: You have 3 months of access to the course.
 After enrolling, you can learn and complete the course at your own pace, within the allotted access period.
+You will have the opportunity to interact with other students in the online discussion area.

-Self-Paced: There is no time limit to complete each lesson, other than completing all lessons before your three-month access expires.
+Self-Guided: There is no time limit to complete each lesson, other than completing all lessons within the allotted access period.
+Discussion areas for each lesson are open for the entire duration of the course.

-Self-Paced: Because this course is self-paced, no extensions will be granted after the start of your enrollment.
+Self-Guided: Because this course is self-guided, no extensions will be granted after the start of your enrollment.